amateescu/search_api_solr/modules/search_api_solr_defaults/README.md

 ```

 For the search to work you also need a Solr collection with the proper configuration.
-The default collection name used by this module is 'd8' and the default host is 'localhost'.
+The default collection name used by this module is 'drupal' and the default host is 'localhost'.
 Adapt the settings to your needs.

 Then create a Solr configuration archive by clicking "Get config.zip" on